Menu

 Art Hub Copenhagen Publications program Front cover for Karen Barad

-Since the turn of the millennium, Karen Barad – feminist, philosopher, and particle physicist, has created a distinct and innovative contribution to contemporary thinking.
-On the occasion of Lea Porsager’s exhibition STRIPPED at Kunsthal Charlottenborg in 2021 they held an online lecture at AHC, in extension of which we now publish Natures Queer Performativity as the first Danish translation of their work.
-In the essay, Barad talks about queer ontologies and the ethical obligation towards non/humans, and argue that nature is fundamentally queer in the most entangled and wonderfully perverse way.
+Karen Barad – feminist, philosopher, and particle physicist – has, since the turn of the millennium, created a rare and refreshing contribution to contemporary thought.
+In 2021, they held an online lecture at AHC in connection with Lea Porsagers exhibition STRIPPED at Kunsthal Charlottenborg.
+Following this, we are publishing Nature’s Queer Performativity, which is the first translation of Barad into Danish.
+In the essay, Barad discusses queer ontologies and the ethical obligation towards non/humans, arguing that nature is fundamentally queer – crisscrossed and in the most wonderfully perverse way.

 ~

-Thanks to: Karen Barad and kvinder, køn & forskning for the permission to translate and publish Nature’s Queer Performativity in Danish.
+Thanks to: Karen Barad for the permission to translate and publish Nature’s Queer Performativity in Danish.

 Design: Alexis Mark